darrylwest/darrylwest.github.io/book-reports/eurynome-code.md

 * lanyard - a cord passed arountd the neck ; for holding a knife
 * passel - a large group of people or things of indeterminate number; a pack
 * nonplussed - surprised and confused; unsure how to react
+* soporific - tending to induce drowsiness or sleep

 ###### dpw | 2024-11-11